Brazilian Navy Nuclear Program: Proliferation issues

 The 2008 National Defense Strategy states that "Brazil has a commitment – stemming from the Constitution and its adherence to International Treaties – to the strictly peaceful use of nuclear energy.
 However, it affirms the strategic need to develop and master this technology", carrying out, "among other initiatives that require technological independence in nuclear energy, the nuclear-powered submarine project".

 Since Brazil does not possess nuclear weapons, the program raises questions about the uranium enrichment level and the safeguards regime.
-The official policy does not dispel the doubts of some foreign observers regarding the implications of the Brazilian Navy Nuclear Program (PNM) for nuclear proliferation.
+The official policy does not dispel doubts of some foreign observers regarding the implications of the PNM for nuclear proliferation.
 For some critics, the nuclear submarine or the uranium enrichment for the civilian program could conceal the diversion of nuclear materials for weapons production.
 For others, Brazil's behavior in international non-proliferation institutions sets bad precedents.
-(Note: "Some international observers fear that Brazil will use its nuclear submarine program as a cover to divert nuclear materials for weapons production.
-But even those who trust Brazil's intentions fear that it is setting a dangerous precedent for other nations with nuclear aspirations by challenging existing non-proliferation norms".
+(Note: "Some international observers worry that Brazil will use its nuclear submarine program as a cover to divert nuclear materials for weapon production.
+But even those who trust Brazil’s intentions fear that Brazil is setting a dangerous precedent for other nations with nuclear aspirations by challenging existing nonproliferation norms".

 "Some international observers […] say that Brazil's achievement reinforces the notion that the non-proliferation regime is flawed, as it shows that a country can acquire a potentially useful military capability without ever violating the NPT's requirements".

 "External observers are puzzled by Brazil's nuclear submarine program (…) some ask whether Brazil's ultimate goal is to develop a latent nuclear weapons capability and whether the nuclear submarine project is the first step".)